Amund-Fremming/GustChannel/tasklist.md

 # Tasklist

-- [ ] Setup Broker / group / client simple test
+- [ ] Sending messages through functions
+    - Start by just setting one default function
+    - use this to send messages
-- [ ] Expand to handlers
+- [ ] Change to payload sending
-- [ ] Expand to multiple hubs
+- [ ] Use registers to send messages
+- [ ] Spawn senders for clients so the group is not locked

 Needs
 - Pass in vec of endpoints for connections